dbpedia/gstore/README.md

 # G(it|raph) Store

-A web service for retrieving, validating and storing rdf data (jsonld) in
+A web service for retrieving, validating and storing documents with rdf data (jsonld) in
 1. a SPARQL endpoint using filepath as graph
 2. a git-enabled storage.